kerns/dummy/README.md

 Dummy also aims to support designers and front-end artisans who find themselves increasingly attracted to "in-browser design" as a viable process for the creation, iteration, and client approval of their work.
 As does @beardedstudio. (http://blog.bearded.com/post/21447195970/mocking-up-is-hard-to-do)

-### Not Very Frequently Asked, And Not Actually Questions
+### Not Frequently Asked Non-Questions

 #### This is very basic PHP.
 I could just write myself as I go along…
-Dummy is geared toward front-enders with either a limited knowledge of programming outside of HTML and CSS –OR- a limited desire to code and recode rudimentary functions and routines.
+> Dummy is geared toward front-enders with either a limited knowledge of programming outside of HTML and CSS –OR- a limited desire to code and recode rudimentary functions and routines.

 #### It could be done in JavaScript
-Sure, but one of the things Dummy was designed to test is JavaScript performance.
+> Sure, but one of the things Dummy was designed to test is JavaScript performance.
 For this reason we don't want to mingle with, tax, or otherwise touch the DOM of a document in any way.

 #### This could be done much better
-I agree!
-I'm all for better, and this version leaves a lot of room for improvement.
+> I agree!
+I'm all for better, and this version leaves plenty of room for improvement.
 Let's do it.

 ### Requirements
 You need a development environment running Apache + PHP and compiled with support for GD (this covers most of them).
 If you want to play with URL segments or other advanced techniques then you'll need to have mod_rewrite enabled, and you'll need to enable the .htaccess file (included in /dummy/docs/), but again, this probably covers most local development environments.
 If you're not developing locally, …why aren't you developing locally?